-

 Extensive programming expertise is essential given the applied focus of the Ph.D. program.
 Hence, all graduating students must have significant experience in designing and implementing a substantial piece of software, which is defined as a piece of software where the student 1) wrote at least 500 statements, 2) employed at least one non-basic data structure (beyond built-in types, arrays, structs, and vectors), and 3) implemented a non-trivial algorithm (more complex than linear search).

 There are several ways to satisfy this requirement.
 For example, a student can take a course with a project that has a large programming component.
 Alternatively, the student can satisfy this requirement through programming projects that are, for instance, part of a job in industry, independent research, or his/her dissertation.
-In any of these cases, the student must obtain a support letter from the course instructor, independent-study advisor, manager, or dissertation advisor with a short explanation of how the three software properties stated above are satisfied.
-The Ph.D. program director must approve this support letter to certify that the student satisfies the programming requirement, which must be met before the student is allowed to defend his/her dissertation proposal.
+In any of these cases, the student must obtain a Programming Requirement Assessment Form from the course instructor, independent-study advisor, manager, or dissertation advisor with a short explanation of how the three software properties stated above are satisfied.
+The Ph.D. program director must approve this assessment form to certify that the student satisfies the programming requirement, which must be met before the student is allowed to defend his/her dissertation proposal.

 -